 The LNB (low noise block amplifier) has evolved since its early introduction in Satellite broadcasting.
 Signals broadcast from satellites are 10600 MHz to 12700 MHz for Ku band and 3000 MHz to 4500 MHz for C band.
 Because the losses in coax are quite high for these frequencies, the satellite signal is first downconverted to a more manageable 950 MHz to 2150 MHz for transmission from the dish to the receiver.
 This is called the IF (intermediate frequency) or also the L Band.
 Most of the European broadcasting is in the Ku band.
 The satellite transmission can use either horizontal or vertical polarisation.
 This is a way of re-using the available spectrum since there can be two transponders at the same frequency with different polarisations.
-The Universal LNB can receive either horizontal or vertical polarisations depending on the LNB line voltage.
-13V is used to select Vertical polarisation and 18V is used to select Horizontal polarisation.
+The Universal LNB can receive either horizontal or vertical polarisation and 18V is used to select Horizontal polarisation.